accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ### [Topic 10](#topic-10): Interactive form (complementary topic){id="topic-10"}
 #### Introduction{class=no-summary}
-This topic only concerns interactive forms filled in with Acrobat Reader.
+This topic only covers interactive forms filled in with Acrobat Reader.
-PDF forms can only be created using Acrobat Pro or specialist PDF form editing software.
+PDF forms can only be created using Acrobat Pro or specialised PDF form editing software.

 In addition, the test methodology requires the use of a screen reader.
 For these reasons, this topic has been deliberately isolated to the last part of the framework.